Evolution of Worcestershire county boundaries since 1844: Counties (Detached Parts) Act 1844

-The Counties (Detached Parts) Act 1844 was an Act of Parliament which abolished many of the exclaves of counties in England and Wales.
+The Counties (Detached Parts) Act 1844 was an act of Parliament which abolished many of the exclaves of counties in England and Wales.
 The precursor to this legislation was the Reform Act 1832 and Parliamentary Boundaries Act 1832, which redefined the boundaries for members of parliament.
 These acts changed the status of many exclaves and enclaves, starting the process of incorporating these 'outliers' into their surrounding county.
-This Act of Parliament was designed to eradicate the issue of "islands" or "exclaves", but numerous exclaves remained part of Worcestershire until the enactment of the Provisional Order Confirmation (Gloucestershire, Warwickshire and Worcestershire) Act 1931.
-Dudley was Worcestershire's final exclave; it was transferred to Staffordshire in 1966 by the West Midlands Order 1965.
+This act of Parliament was designed to eradicate the issue of "islands" or "exclaves", but numerous exclaves remained part of Worcestershire until the enactment of the Provisional Order Confirmation (Gloucestershire, Warwickshire and Worcestershire) Act 1931.
+Dudley was Worcestershire's final exclave; it was transferred to Staffordshire in 1966 by the West Midlands Order 1965 (SI 1965/2139).

-Civil Parishes
+Civil parishes

 Historically; the division into ancient parishes was linked to the manorial system, with parishes and manors often sharing the same boundaries.
 However the Poor Law Amendment Act 1866 declared a divergence between the historic ecclesiastical parish and administrative functions within the locality, thus creating civil parishes.
 These administrative units formed the bottom-tier of local government within England and were established from 1866.